ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab04.md

   post-order: 4 16 32 8 256 512 128 64

 By the way, you should be able to draw the tree now, both by tracing the order of the inserts, or by interpreting the three orders above.
-Take a minute to try that now on a piece of scratch paper.
-Show your drawing to your mentor to get it checked.
+Take a minute to try that now on a piece of scratch paper since it may be very helpful when implementing the remaining functions.

 # Step 3: Implement three more binary search tree functions